Maritime Crime Programme - Indian Ocean

-The Indian Ocean Division of the UNODC Maritime Crime Programme assists states in the Indian Ocean region to enhance and coordinate their efforts to combat maritime crime, with a focus on criminal justice capacity building.
+The Indian Ocean team within the UNODC Maritime Crime Programme assists states in the Indian Ocean region to enhance and coordinate their efforts to combat maritime crime, with a focus on criminal justice capacity building.

 The Maritime Crime Programme (MPC) commenced working with States in the Indian Ocean region as part of its counter-piracy activities and continues to work with those States to combat a range of maritime crime threats.

 As piracy off the Horn of Africa reached alarming rates in 2007-2008, a major component of the international response involved the deployment of multilateral naval forces to conduct counter-piracy patrols in the Indian Ocean region; securing a safe transit corridor for vessels and responding to piracy attacks or reports of suspicious activity on the high seas.
 This response was authorised by a series of United Nations Security Council resolutions.

 The military response to piracy - which continues today - has proven to be a highly effective intervention.
 However, an immediate obstacle faced by naval forces during the first interceptions was the lack of any clear mechanism for holding suspected pirates criminally accountable when they were intercepted at sea.
 Naval forces intercepting suspected pirate groups on the high seas were often forced to let the suspects go without any sanctions, because the appropriate criminal justice mechanisms were not in place to enable prosecution.

 The idea of a regional piracy prosecution model was formulated to provide a 'legal finish' to counter-piracy operations.
 In cooperation with regional States, military forces and international and regional organisations, the UNODC Maritime Crime Programme took a leading role in forging the framework for this model.
 To this end it has worked closely with the Contact Group on Piracy off the Coast of Somalia and its Working Group II, which is currently chaired by UNODC.